deekayen/ansible-lttlefish/README.md

 ## Bootstrapping from scratch

+* Install everything for OS, minus games, xserv, and xshare. xbase and xfont are needed for gd and imagemagik.
 * Add authorized_keys to ~/.ssh/
 * Install python3 so Ansible has an interpreter
   * `pkg_add python3`